Niemba ambush: Ambush

 On 8 November 1960, an eleven-man section from the Irish Army's 33rd Battalion arrived at the bridge over the Luweyeye River.
 They were forced to leave their vehicles when they encountered a blockade on the road.
 While clearing it, they encountered about 100 Luba militiamen armed with bows, poison-tipped arrows, spears and clubs, as well as some guns.
 While the Irish troops had arrived to protect the Baluba, the militia undoubtedly took them for Katangese mercenaries.
 Lieutenant Kevin Gleeson, advancing unarmed with his platoon sergeant, Hugh Gaynor, attempted to greet them peacefully, but was hit with a barrage of poison-tipped arrows.

 The section leader, Lt.
 Kevin Gleeson, and Sergeant Gaynor were overtaken and beaten and hacked to death.
 The surprised Irish soldiers, who had not been deployed in a defensive formation after dismounting from their vehicles, retreated behind trees on either side of the road and opened fire on the tribesmen with their Carl Gustaf submachine guns, Lee–Enfield rifles and Bren light machine guns.
 The Baluba however advanced on them, and the Irish were cut off from their vehicles.
-Despite taking heavy losses, the Baluba overran the Irish soldiers and fierce hand-to-hand fighting broke out, during which most of the Irish troops were killed.
+Despite taking heavy losses, the Baluba overran the Irish soldiers with 'sheer weight of numbers' after which most of the Irish casualties were inflicted.

 Three Irish soldiers managed to escape the initial fighting.
 One of them, Anthony Browne, reached a nearby village and gave all the money he had to the village women, hoping they would get him help, but was instead mobbed and beaten to death by the village men.
 His body was recovered two years later.
 The two surviving soldiers managed to hide and were found by other UN troops the following day.

-A total of nine Irish soldiers died: Lt.
-Kevin Gleeson of Carlow, Sgt.
-Hugh Gaynor of Blanchardstown, Cpl.
-Peter Kelly of Templeogue, Cpl.
-Liam Dougan of Cabra, Pt.
-Matthew Farrell of Jamestown, Dublin, Tpr.
-Thomas Fennell of Donnycarney, Tpr.
-Anthony Browne of Rialto, Pte.
-Michael McGuinn of Carlow, and Pte.
-Gerard Killeen of Rathmines.
+A total of nine Irish soldiers were killed: Lieutenant Kevin Gleeson of Carlow, Sergeant.
+Hugh Gaynor of Blanchardstown, Corporal Peter Kelly of Templeogue, Corporal Liam Dougan of Cabra, Private Matthew Farrell of Jamestown, Dublin, Trooper Thomas Fennell of Donnycarney, Trooper Anthony Browne of Rialto, Private Michael McGuinn of Carlow, and Private Gerard Killeen of Rathmines.
 Some 25 Baluba were also killed.